New art commissioned by DD Day

 DD Day 2019

 - New interdisciplinary artistic collaboration by composer Kat Lovell (electronic music) and digital visual artist Izzy Bolt (live visuals).

 - New AV work by BISHI.
-BISHI describes her work as an “electronic chamber-choral suite of music for Voice Looper, Electric Sitar, mini Mi.Mu & ROLI instruments.
-Expect an audio visual spectacle!”
+BISHI described her work as an electronic chamber-choral suite of music for Voice Looper, Electric Sitar, mini Mi.Mu & ROLI instruments.

 DD Day 2017

 - “Two Sides of Delia” – an interdisciplinary artistic collaboration by composer Manuella Blackburn (electronic music) and painter/visual artist Tracey Zengeni (live painting).